Valid proof of your identity

 To claim Universal Credit you'll ideally need to provide ID, for example an in-date passport, driving licence or European Economic Area national identity card and evidence of your address.
 The 'Universal Credit − evidence check list' attached to this page has further information on acceptable ID.

-If you don't have any photo ID you'll have to go into the jobcentre to have an ID appointment.
+If you do not have any photo ID you'll have to go into the jobcentre to have an ID appointment.
 They'll ask you security questions and use other evidence, such as a combination of non-photo ID to verify who you are.
-Once you've made the first part of your claim for Universal Credit, someone from your local job centre will contact you − at this point you will need to tell them you haven't got any photo ID so they can arrange an ID appointment with you.
+Once you've made the first part of your claim for Universal Credit, someone from your local job centre will contact you.
+At this point you'll need to tell them you haven't got any photo ID so they can arrange an ID appointment with you.

-To get photo ID you will need a copy of your birth certificate.
+To get photo ID you'll need a copy of your birth certificate.
 You're also likely to need a copy if you need to open a bank account and you don't have photo ID.

 If you haven't got a copy, it's possible to order a copy of your birth certificate online.
 If your birth was registered at a Derbyshire register office, you can contact the relevant office to arrange to buy a replacement copy.

 An account for Universal Credit to be paid into